HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Line counters are pretty straightforward.
 They're really just an odometer for a fishing reel.
 As you let line out behind the boat, the spool drives a series of gears which turn a dial, indicating how much line you've let out.
 At any point, you can reset or zero-out the dial to set a new start point.

 They're not perfectly accurate, as they don't account for certain variables like line tension, amount of line on the reel, and line diameter, but they're much better than any of the alternatives (counting pulls, counting level-wind passes, dead-reckoning).

 Line counters provide a number of benefits while trolling:

 Stay in the Strike Zone

-The biggest benefit of line counter reels is it means you'll be spending more time with more rigs right in the sweet spot.
-Have one lure hook up at 65' on the line counter?
+The biggest benefit of line counter reels is that it means you'll be spending more time with more rigs right in the sweet spot.
+One lure hooks up at 65' on the line counter?
 Great!
 Now quickly adjust your other rigs to 65' and go catch his buddies.

 If you know exactly how much line you have let out behind the boat, it becomes much easier to gauge what depth your lure is running at.

 When trolling with multiple lines behind the boat, staggering the amount of line on adjacent rigs can help reduce the number of crossed lines and tangles.

 Each time you check your lure, or better yet, reel in a fish, you'll want to get your line back into the strike zone as quickly as possible.
 If the fish struck at 100' of line out behind the boat, just flip the reel into free-spool and let line spool out until the line counter hits 100'.
 This is much faster and more accurate than pulling line off the reel by hand and counting the number of pulls.